NelsonPython/AstroPiQuake/I3-publish.md

-# Publishing to I3 Data Marketplace
+# Publishing to I3 Marketplace

-<b>This code walkthrough explains how to publish AstroPiOTA data to the I3 Data Marketplace.</b>
+<b>This code walkthrough explains how to publish AstroPiOTA data to the I3 Marketplace.</b>

 ### Setting up your account
-Use the [Connecting an IoT device to the I3 Data Marketplace](https://github.com/NelsonPython/Connect_IoT_Device_to_I3).
-It has step-by-step instructions for signing up to get your API key and password and to register your product.
+Use the [Connecting an IoT device to the I3 Marketplace](https://github.com/NelsonPython/Connect_IoT_Device_to_I3).
+It has step-by-step instructions for signing up to get your API key and to register your product.
+The guide also contains the I3 Marketplace IP address and port.

 Decide how often you will publish data.
 The [AstroPiOTA_publish.py](https://github.com/NelsonPython/AstroPiOTA/blob/master/code/AstroPiOTA_publish.py) will publish data one time.
 You can use cron or another scheduler to publish data periodically, for example, every 30 minutes.